Lab-Grown diamonds

 Diamonds from Tequila?

-Researchers at Mexico’s University of Nueva Leon near Monterrey found that Tequila, the country’s national drink, produced a diamond film when heated under pressure.
+Researchers at Mexico’s University of Nueva Leon, near Monterrey, found that Tequila, the country’s national drink, produced a diamond film when heated under pressure.
 Google it if you don’t believe it.
 We can imagine the rigorous scientific effort by the heroic researchers who probably took many shots of 80% proof Tequila Blanco, which requires a short aging process.
 The late-night tests confirmed that the drink crystallized into a diamond-like structure.
 On the other hand, a breakthrough cancer drug created in Mexico from Corona beer turned out to be a hoax.

 Diamonds do not grow on trees